jbreiding/volleyballing.github.io/README.md

 The goal is to ingress data through yaml files
  * Teams
  * Seasons
+ * Schedules
  * Standings
  * Playoffs
  * Champions???

 Generate from these markdown pages by which pelican, at this time, will generate the website.
- * Entire season schedule is generated up front with dates in the future set to draft
+ * Entire season schedule is generated up front
  * Make is used to execute scaffolding and generation

 Workflow today: